erincameron11/electronichealthrecordsUI/README.md

 ## Run
 Below are instructions for how to run the application:
-1. Clone this repository by typing the command into a Terminal window: 'git clone <repo_name>'
+1. Clone this repository by typing the command into a Terminal window: `git clone <repo_name>`
 2. Navigate to the new folder in the Terminal
 3. Enter the command: `javac Main.java` in the Teminal and wait.
 This may take a few seconds to process.
 4. Enter the command: `java Main.java` in the Terminal.
 The application should now be up and running.